mindwind/my-draft/note/english_phrases.md

 - every now and then = every so often = sometimes Every now and then you hear some bombs bursting.

 ## Eat
 - eat into  腐蚀；消耗
   Responsibilities at home and work eat into his time.

+## End
+- end up  以...告终
+  If you commit fraud, you will end up in jail.

 --------------------------------------------------------------------------------